zgiannuzzi/oracle-db-training/programming_section_4.md

    ```sql
       Select MONTHS_BETWEEN(SYSDATE,birthdate)/12 as "number of years" from employee where employee_id = 9
    ```
-7.Your next appointment with the dentist is six months from today.
+7. Your next appointment with the dentist is six months from today.
 On what day will you go to the dentist?
 Name the output, “Appointment.”
    ```sql
       Select ADD_MONTHS(SYSDATE,6) as "Appoinment" from DUAL